-ESC requires that a Frequency of Dispensing form (Appendix D) is completed, at least annually, and retained by the provider for each patient requiring compliance packaging or dispensing of maintenance medications more frequently than every ninety (90) days.
-Unless directed or agreed upon by the prescriber, ESC will only reimburse one (1) fee every twenty-eight (28) days for maintenance medications.
+When not documented on the original prescription by the prescriber, ESC requires that a Frequency of Dispensing form (Appendix D) is completed, at least annually, and retained by the Provider for each patient requiring compliance packaging or dispensing of maintenance medications more frequently than every ninety (90) days.
+Unless directed by the prescriber, ESC will only reimburse one (1) fee every twenty-eight (28) days for maintenance medications.